cloudposse/terraform-aws-components/modules/eks/argocd/README.md

 | Subject        | ${user:subject} | persistent  |
 | email          | ${user:email}   | unspecified |
 | groups         | ${user:groups}  | unspecified |

+You will also need to assign AWS Identity Center groups to your Custom SAML 2.0 application.
+Make a note of each group and replace the IDs in the `argocd_rbac_groups` var accordingly.

 ### Google Workspace OIDC